Ankle Sprains

 Ankle sprains are common sports injuries treated by Podiatrists

 An ankle sprain describes damage to the ligaments that stabilise your ankle joint.
-They are a relatively common and accidental injury, often occurring when you roll out on your foot and over-stretch or tear the ligaments.
-The pain is immediate, and you may quickly have difficulty bearing weight on the injured foot.
+They are a relatively common injury, often occurring when you roll out on your foot and over-stretch or tear the ligaments.
+The pain is normally immediate, and you may quickly have difficulty bearing weight on the injured ankle.

 Relevant Anatomy